-Each team will receive a collective thirty (30) minutes for oral argument.
-Each competitor must argue for a minimum of twelve (12) minutes.
+Each team will receive a collective thirty minutes for oral argument.
+Each competitor must argue for a minimum of twelve minutes.
 Rebuttal time may be taken from either or both competitors' time in accordance with Section 4.3 below.
 Both competitors must argue in each oral argument round.

 Bailiffs (provided by the Cardozo Moot Court Honor Society) will keep time during oral arguments and will use signs to inform competitors of their remaining time.
-Warnings will be given at ten (10) minutes, five (5) minutes, three (3), and one (1)

-minute.
-Once a competitor's time has expired, the Bailiff will hold up a "STOP" card.
-When the "STOP" card appears, a competitor may request additional time from the Chief Justice.
+Warnings will be given at ten minutes, five minutes, three minutes and one minute.
+Once a competitor's time has expired, the Bailiff will hold up a "STOP" sign.
+When the "STOP" sign appears, a competitor may request additional time from the Chief Justice.
 Additional time will be granted solely at the discretion of the Chief Justice.